Have any of you tried travelling alone?

 T: In your opinion, what are the differences between Asian and western countries?

 F: Based on my experience, sadly, there are westerners who still believe that they are superior to Asians.
 Even though countries like China, Hong Kong and Singapore are considered as modern and well-developing countries in the Asia region, many of them assume that all Asian countries are backwards.

 T: Which culture that made an impact or touched you and you think we can apply or adapt it to Malaysian culture?

 F: It’s high time that Malaysians should follow fellow neighbouring countries such as Singapore, Hong Kong and Japan’s footsteps when it comes to their public transportation’s systems.
 They are far more organised, and their departure and arrival time are PUNCTUAL.

 T: In your opinion, does tourism bring harm to the earth?
 Share your thoughts.

 F: Of course it will if we do not something to prevent it from happening.
 Perhaps we cannot fully prevent it but we can reduce the chances of harming our animals’ kingdom and nature.
 We need strict(er) policies, but then again, without enforcement, there will be no changes.
-Good news it is beyond our control when the tourism attractions of the countries involving animal torture and circus.
+The good news is beyond our control when the tourist attractions of the countries involving animal torture and circus.